next-raise/home/index.md

 ### How can I help?

-You can simply wire the money to an organisation that needs it 💸  Maybe post on social media and link to this site?
+💸  You can simply wire the money to an organisation that needs it.

+🤳  Maybe post on social media and link to this site?
+IDK.

-But you can also help by contributing to expanding this open-source operation.
+🛠  You can also help by contributing to expanding this open-source operation.
 So far there are a few ideas what we can do to grow this to have a bigger impact:
 - [ ]  Figure out a way we can use GitHub to improve collaboration on this project.
 - [ ]  Figure out a neat way for people to be able to commit to the pledge and somehow _write their name on the wall_, create a social proof and a snowball effect.
 - [ ]  Figure out a way we can market this nicely in social media (profile picture sticker generator?).
 - [ ]  Create a list of verified charities that are worth donating to in some countries.

 ### Support or Contact